Fantastic, first ever we’ve run, and I’m impressed at how well the uptake and relevance was.

 Dealing with Difficult Parents Training Course

-Tailored ‘Dealing with Difficult Parents’ workshops are highly recommended for schools and early childhood centre.
+Tailored ‘Dealing with Difficult Parents’ workshops are highly recommended for schools and early childhood centres across Australia.
+This professional development training course is ideal for principals, teachers, administration staff, and school leaders who regularly deal with challenging or confrontational parents.
 Difficult parents have a knack of weaving around your school protocols.
 They like to “catch” teachers in the schoolyard.
 They sometimes phone teachers on mobile phones out of hours with their plans for the best education for their children.
 “Don’t worry about the others, just focus on my little treasures.”

-This niche course was designed by an organisational psychologist specifically for Education Professionals.
+This specialist training program for education staff course was designed by an organisational psychologist specifically for Education Professionals.
 We also recommend inviting non-teaching staff, so the school has an integrated strategy to deal with difficult parents.
 Most education professionals will agree that managing the parents is far more difficult than managing the students.
 You’d probably also agree that 5% of the parents cause 95% of the duress.
+A great opportunity to improve teacher wellbeing and school staff wellbeing too.

 Get Instant Quote in just 5 Clicks!